-- currently provides for toddler play - the park should be considered as a future community garden site for the local neighbourhood - toddler play will continue to be provided at a high level in David Parr Park, 300m away and Hyde Court Park, with its greater exposure to sunlight could be developed as a community garden site - do not replace the playground at renewal time

-4. Ackworth Place Park

-- is a large 5,600 m park that has a cricket practice net and a toddler playground. - this park could evolve over time to be the physical activity park for the neighbourhood - there is a great kick-about space - replace the toddler playground at renewal time with fitness activity stations, a hand ball wall or other fun and fitness activities

-5. Workington Street Park

-- is a small interesting shaped park providing linkages through the neighbourhood - the toddler playground is in the middle

-- the lack of street frontage and unusual shape and size limits what can be developed - do not replace the toddler playground - replace with low key nature based play - 6.
-Windemere Road Park (Community park T2) - a 4.5 ha park developed along a natural drainage line.
-Its size has enabled Council to develop a range of activities in the park including a ramp park, a fully enclosed dog off-leash area, a cycleway, basketball court, large playground and recently added fitness activity stations. - the park would benefit from having additional picnic shelters to encourage larger groups and family and community events. - the park needs a public toilet provided in the nottoo-distant future. - tree planting needs to continue and the pathways, DOLA, basketball court, flying fox and fitness stations could all benefit from additional shade trees - the park should be assessed for commercial use - the ramp park should be extended as per recommendations in the Redland Ramp Park Strategy 2008.
+- 3. Hyde Court Park currently provides for toddler play.
+This park could be considered as a future community garden site for the local neighbourhood.
+Toddler play would continue to be provided at a high level in David Parr Park, 300 m away and Hyde Court Park, with its greater exposure to sunlight could be developed as a community garden site - 4.
+Ackworth Place Park is a large 5,600 m2 park that has a cricket practice net and a toddler playground.
+This park could evolve over time to be the physical activity park for the neighbourhood.
+There is a great kick-about space and the toddler playground could be replaced at renewal time with fitness activity stations, a hand ball wall or other fun and fitness activities should be added - 5.
+Workington Street Park is a small interesting shaped park providing linkages through the neighbourhood.
+The toddler playground is in the middle.
+The lack of street frontage and unusual shape and size limits what can be developed.
+The whole park could function as an unfenced dog off-leash area although it is very close to the existing fenced area in Windemere Road Park.
+The park though would be a much more interesting, open and less stressful location for people to walk their dogs off the lead - Windemere Road Park is a 4.5 ha park developed along a natural drainage line.
+Its size has enabled Council to develop a range of activities in the park including a ramp park, a fully enclosed dog off-leash area, a cycleway, basketball court, large playground and recently added fitness activity stations.
+The park would benefit from having additional picnic shelters to encourage larger groups and family and community events.
+The park, which will be classified a T2 catchment park, also needs a public toilet provided in the not-too-distant future.
+Tree planting needs to continue and the pathways, DOLA, basketball court, flying fox and fitness stations could all benefit from additional shade trees.
+This park should be assessed for commercial use.
+The ramp park should be extended as per recommendations in the Redland Ramp Park Strategy 2008.
 This would renew and refresh the activity through the provision of complementary elements to the bowls

-7. Windemere Road Reserve

-- a natural area that runs along the south of the neighbourhood and would be out of most resident's focus due to the fact that the reserve runs behind houses - the reserve had no street frontage at all and can only be accessed from approximately ten places along its length through easements beside people's homes.
+7. Windemere Road Reserve in a natural area that runs along the south of the neighbourhood and would be out of most resident's focus due to the fact that the reserve runs behind houses.
+The reserve had no street frontage at all and can only be accessed from approximately ten places along its length through easements beside people's homes.
 A path system has been provided along the full length of the road reserve and this offers fantastic walking, cycling and commuting opportunities for the neighbourhood through a natural environment

-Neighbourhood 16 (145ha) comprises mostly the Capalaba Town Centre and extensive parklands and conservation areas along Tingalpa Creek.
-The neighbourhood is bounded by Moreton Bay Road in the south and Old Cleveland Road East in the east, Tingalpa Creek in the west and Jones Road in the north.
+Neighbourhood 16 comprises mostly the Capalaba Town Centre and extensive parklands and conservation areas along Tingalpa Creek.
+The neighbourhood is approximately 145 ha in area and bounded by Moreton Bay Road in the south and Old Cleveland Road East in the east, Tingalpa Creek in the west and Jones Road in the north.